← Back to about

 What changed during the batch

 YC taught us better discipline around speed.
 The entire batch is structured around one question: what can you accomplish between now and Demo Day?
 They have you pick a single KPI and try to grow it week over week.
 That forcing function was exactly what we needed — it compressed our decision-making and cut out a lot of the noise.
-Being part of a peer network of other builders and founders was equally valuable.
-You're surrounded by people operating at the same intensity, facing the same kinds of problems, and that energy is contagious.

 How YC shaped Pangea